mongodb/specifications/source/index-management.rst

      * This option accepts the same values for the "w" field in a write concern plus "votingMembers",
      * which indicates all voting data-bearing nodes.
      *
      * This option is only supported by servers >= 4.4.
-Older servers >= 3.4 will report an error
-     * for using this option.
-Drivers MUST NOT manually throw an error if this option is specified when
+Drivers MUST manually raise an error if this option
-     * creating an index on a pre 4.4 server.
-Instead, drivers MUST rely on the server
+     * is specified when creating an index on a pre 4.4 server.
-     * for returning an appropriate error.
-     *
-     * @note There is a bug in server versions 4.2.0-4.2.5 where specifying this
-     * option does not result in an error (SERVER-47193).
      *
      * @note This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *